Ada-Developers-Academy/core-unit-1/what-is-software-development/activity-intention-setting-our-careers.md

 ##### !question

-Write down a mobile app, web app, or software you like and why.
+Write down a mobile app, web app, or piece of software you like and why.
 (Ex: Zombies, Run! app, netflix.com, Microsoft OneNote)

 ##### !end-question
 ### !end-challenge